Data Cleaning and Preparation

 Summary

-• You inspected dataset quality
+• inspected dataset quality

-• You validated the dataset explicitly
+• validated the cleaned table